-Before the year 2000, Methadone was the most frequently used drug used for opioid addiction management, with the caveat that it could only be distributed by a methadone clinic.
-This limited access to MAT for opiate addiction.
-The Drug Addiction Treatment Act of 2000 opened the door for individual doctors to be able to apply for a waiver, allowing them to prescribe Suboxone.
-It is important to[be aware that there are still strict regulations for these doctors that limit treatment, including limits to how many patients they are able to treat for opioid addiction.
+Before the year 2000, Methadone was the most common medication used for the treatment of opioid addictions, but it could only be distributed by a methadone clinic.
+These limitations made it difficult to access medically managed treatment for addiction to opioid drugs.
+The Drug Addiction Treatment Act of 2000 made it possible for individual practitioners to be able to apply for a waiver, opening the door for individual doctors to prescribe Suboxone.
+However, there are still many rules and regulations for these doctors that limit treatment.
+This includes the number of patients they are able to treat for addiction to painkillers and other opiates.

 Choosing a Missouri Suboxone Doctor